raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 // Use this for initialization void Start()
 {
-  // 0f is when to start invoking repeat
-  // creationTime (currently set to 1)
-  // is the number of seconds to wait between
-  // invocations of the "createAsteroid" function InvokeRepeating("createAsteroid", 0f, creationTime);
+  InvokeRepeating("createAsteroid", 0f, creationTime);
 }
 ```
 --- /task ---

+--- collapse ---
+---
+title: What does the code do?
+---
+This code sets up the `InvokeRepeating` function to run when the object is created.
+The function takes three parameters:

+  * "createAsteroid" is the function to repeat
+  * 0f is when to start invoking repeat
+  * creationTime (currently set to 1) is the number of seconds to wait between invocations of the "createAsteroid" function
+--- /collapse ---

 --- task ---
 Now change `Update()` to `createAsteroid()` and put the Asteroid prefab into the the script's **asteroid** box in the `Asteroids` object Inspector.